dentarg/auth0-blog/_posts/2017-12-21-the-complete-guide-to-deploying-javascript-applications-part-1.markdown

 In order to run **Meetups**, you need to have the following tools installed on your machine.

 * **Node.js**: Navigate to the [Node.js website](https://nodejs.org/en/download/) and install the latest version on your machine.
 Ensure that `npm` works via the terminal.
-* **MongoDB**: Navigate to the [mongodb website](https://www.mongodb.com/download-center?ct=false#atlas) and install the MongoDB community server edition.
+* **MongoDB**: Navigate to the [MongoDB website](https://www.mongodb.com/download-center?ct=false#atlas) and install the MongoDB community server edition.
 If you are using a Mac, I'll recommend following this [instruction](https://treehouse.github.io/installation-guides/mac/mongo-mac.html).
 To avoid micromanaging from the terminal, I'll also recommend installing a MongoDB GUI, [Robo 3T](https://robomongo.org), formerly known as RoboMongo.
 You can then run `mongod` from the terminal to start up the MongoDB service on your machine.

 > MongoDB works seamlessly with Node.js backends.